 - Easily abstracting automated components in the system.

-- Lots of useful features: multiprocess, filtering tests, variety of result handlers (and the ability to define custom ones), and much more.
+- Lots of useful features: multiprocess, filtering tests, variety of output handlers (and the ability to create custom ones), and much more.

-For a complete step-by-step explanation about the framework, you can read our documentation in the tutorial.
+For a complete step-by-step explanation about the framework, you can read our documentation at Read The Docs.
 If you just want to see how it looks, read further.

 For our example, let’s look at an example for a Calculator resource: